nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/README.md

 # Recommendations
 - For predicting customer churn, the SMOTE model should chosen despite having lower accuracy than the Base Model and Tuned Models.
 Because telecom data tends to be imbalanced with customer churn being the minority, models should be optimized for the highest recall, which the SMOTE Model has (around 50% improvement from the other 2 models).
 - Since customers tend to churn significantly more after their first month with the telecom company, the company should prioritize deals and promotions that lock the customer into a 1 year or 2 contract.
-The company can offer customers discounted or free phones or discounts through statement credits to win over new customers, while locking them into 1 or 2 year contracts
+- The company can offer customers discounted or free phones or discounts through statement credits to win over new customers, while locking them into 1 or 2 year contracts.
-- Given how less likely customers are to churn after a year or 2 of tenure, the company is recommended to be more generous with offers to lock in customers.
+- Since churn rates drop substantially after the first year, the company may benefit from offering upfront incentives to encourage long-term commitments and reduce early-stage churn (which is where churn rate is the highest).

 # Clarifying Questions
 - Why do customers tend to churn more when they have internet services with the company?
-Are there issues with the company's internet services?
+- Are there any issues with the company's internet services such as connection speed and stability?
 - Why are customers who pay with electronics checks more likely to churn than customers who pay via other methods?
-Do customers tend to have more issues with payment using this method?
+- Do customers tend to have more issues with payment using this method?
 - Why do customers tend to churn most often after the first 1 or 2 months with the company?
-Is the onboarding experience terrible for new customers?
+- Is the onboarding experience lacking for new customers?
+- How does the company's pricing and service coverage compare to competitors?